-Example 1

-Operation Mode: Overhead People Counting

-Camera Setup:

-A fully overhead camera configuration where the counting line will either be horizontal or vertical.
+Example 1 Operation Mode: Overhead People Counting Camera Setup: A fully overhead camera configuration where the counting line will either be horizontal or vertical.
 Camera should be zoomed in such that a person takes up roughly 1/4th to 1/3rd of the width/height of the screen, depending on whether the counting line is horizontal or vertical.

-Operation Mode: Overhead People Counting

-- 1. Drag the counting line such that it covers the required area that people will be crossing. - An orange line indicates that the counting line is enabled (active). - A green line indicates that the counting line is disabled. - 2.
-Ensure that the line is a little longer at both ends, such that it covers any possible areas where parts of people might be visible in the camera view.
+Operation Mode: Overhead People Counting Drag the counting line such that it covers the required area that people will be crossing.
+An orange line indicates that the counting line is enabled (active).
+A green line indicates that the counting line is disabled.
+2. Ensure that the line is a little longer at both ends, such that it covers any possible areas where parts of people might be visible in the camera view.
+Analog Video Analytics Engines Analytics Configuration Analytics Schedule Motion Analysis Camera Position Counting Line Advanced Click and drag the endpoints to position the counting line vertically or horizontally.
+Click and drag the endpoints to position the counting line vertically or horizontally.
+Figure 14.

-Figure 13.
 Example - Counting line

-Example 1

-Operation Mode: Overhead People Counting (Continued)

-Person Size:

-- 1. Select a good frame from the Timeline that has people walking by and crossing the desired counting line.
-The engine needs to know the size of the person right across the counting line. - 2.
-Move the rectangle over the person and resize it such that its square is of size equal to the person's shoulders.
+Example 1 Operation Mode: Overhead People Counting (Continued) Person Size: Select a good frame from the Timeline that has people walking by and crossing the desired counting line.
+The engine needs to know the size of the person right across the counting line.
+2. Move the rectangle over the person and resize it such that its square is of size equal to the person's shoulders.
 If you notice that too many people are counted, try decreasing the person size.
 Alternatively, if not enough people are counted, try increasing the person size.

-Figure 14.
+Figure 15.
 Example - Person size

-Example 1

-Operation Mode: Overhead People Counting (Continued)

-Advanced Options

-Analysis FPS: Should be at least 8 FPS, but higher FPS is recommended (10).
+Example 1 Operation Mode: Overhead People Counting (Continued) Advanced Options Analysis FPS : Should be at least 8 FPS, but higher FPS is recommended (10).
 The bigger a person is with respect to the total image size, the higher is the required FPS.

-Analysis FPS: By default, it should be 40x30 for regular size people (1/4th of the image or higher); however, for really small people, this should be increased to 80x60, because when down-sampled at that resolution, the person will become 1-2 pixels, which is not enough for processing.
+Analysis FPS : By default, it should be 40x30 for regular size people (1/4th of the image or higher); however, for really small people, this should be increased to 80x60, because when down-sampled at that resolution, the person will become 1-2 pixels, which is not enough for processing.
 This will take more processing, so it is recommended that the image is zoomed in more.

-Background Model: Only the spatio-temporal background model has support for motion estimation.
+Background Model : Only the spatio-temporal background model has support for motion estimation.
 Do not change this option.

-Threshold: The default 0.03 should be used.
+Threshold : The default 0.03 should be used.
 If you notice that you get counts even when there are no people crossing, try increasing this value.

-Appearance Marginalization: Should be turned on by default.
+Appearance Marginalization : Should be turned on by default.
 You can experiment turning it off in environments with more shadows (and adjust the threshold as well, such as increasing it to 0.1).

-Counting

-The following parameters influence the counting across the line.
+Counting The following parameters influence the counting across the line.
 These parameters are typically good at the default setting and they usually do not require manual intervention.

-- Consider only contiguous segments

-- Multiple counting support in width

-- Min Object Width Ratio

-- Max Object Width Ratio

-- Object Line crossing duration

-- Multiple counting support in length

-- Min Object Length Ratio

-- Max Object Length Ratio
+Consider only contiguous segments Multiple counting support in width Min Object Width Ratio Max Object Width Ratio Object Line crossing duration Multiple counting support in length Min Object Length Ratio Max Object Length Ratio

-VE180 (BETA) - Indoor/Outdoor People Tracking
+VE180 - Indoor/Outdoor People Tracking

-The VE180-BETA is a good choice for indoor/outdoor people tracking applications.
+The VE180 is a good choice for indoor/outdoor people tracking applications.
 Typical deployments include commercial buildings.
 This video engine can be used for applications such as people counting and dwell time.
 Table 4 provides ideal settings only.
 They are not mandatory.
 The VE180 is a robust analytic.